derekwilson/PodcastUtilities/Android/Support/_PreBuiltPackages/README.md

 Major changes for each version

 ## v2.8.0 (20)
-- Moved from Xamarin/Mono runtime to .NET 9 runtime, Xamarin is now deprecated
+- Moved from Xamarin/Mono framework and bindings to .NET 9 framework, Xamarin is now deprecated
 - TargetSDK moved to 35 (Android 15) as required by .NET9
 - Disable edge to edge support
 - Fixed some edge case errors in Android 5